 Nancy Irlbeck

-Nancy Irlbeck, Ph.D., was an animal nutritionist at Colorado State University for 27 years and recently retired in 2016 to join the faculty at Washington State University where she is happily still teaching nutrition (in her retirement!!!).
+Nancy Irlbeck, Ph.D., was an animal nutritionist at Colorado State University for 27 years and retired in 2016 to join the faculty at Washington State University.
+At WSU she is happily still teaching nutrition as a Comparative Nutritionist (in her retirement!!!).
+She has traveled the world and incorporates her experiences into stories.
+Using stories has become her trademark form of teaching!
 For over 22 years while at CSU she served as the Consulting Nutritionist for the Denver Zoo.
-Since then she still does pro bono work for several other zoos to stay current.
+To stay current, she attends comparative nutrition conferences and has connected to exotic animal nutritionists world-wide to expand her working knowledge.
+She and her husband have a flock of rare wool sheep in Idaho and she is often found in the barn working with the animals.
 She believes fervently that you NEVER stop learning and that with everyday changes, it is essential to bring those changes into the classroom (face to face or virtual)!